corbtastik/yolo/index.md

 ## Colors

-Yolo's colors can be customized by adding a new theme SCSS file and configuring `site.style` in `_config.yml`.
+Yolo's colors can be customized by adding a new theme SCSS file and setting the `site.style` value in `_config.yml`.

 {% include colors.html %}